Sharp Zaurus: History

 In September 1993, Sharp introduced the PI-3000, the first in the Zaurus line of PDAs, as a follow-on to Sharp's earlier Wizard line of PDAs (the Wizard also influenced Apple's Newton).
 Featuring a black and white LCD screen, handwriting recognition, and optical communication capabilities among its features, the Zaurus soon became one of Sharp's best selling products.

 The PI-4000, released in 1994, expanded the Zaurus' features with a built-in modem and facsimile functions.
 This was succeeded in 1995 by the PI-5000, which had e-mail and mobile phone interfaces, as well as PC linking capability.
 The Zaurus K-PDA was the first Zaurus to have a built-in keyboard in addition to handwriting recognition; the PI-6000 and PI-7000 brought in additional improvements.

 In 1996 Sharp introduced the Sharp Zaurus ZR-5800.
 It used the same compact design, ports and pointing device as the previous Zaurus models.
 The changes were mostly in the ROM.
-It came with 2 MB RAM and a backlit 320x240 LCD display.
+It came with 2 MB RAM and a backlit 320x240 LCD.

 During this time, Sharp was making significant advances in color LCD technology.
 In May 1996, the first color Zaurus was released; the MI-10 and MI-10DC were equipped with a five-inch (12.7 cm) color thin-film transistor (TFT) LCD screen.
 This model had the ability to connect to the internet, and had a built-in camera and audio recorder.
 Later that year, Sharp developed a forty-inch (100 cm) TFT LCD screen, the world's largest at the time.
 In December, the MI-10/10DC Zaurus was chosen as the year's best product by Information Display Magazine in the United States.

 Sharp continued to make advancements in display technology; the Zaurus gained additional multimedia capabilities, such as video playback, with the introduction of the MI-E1 in Japan in November 2000.
 The MI-E1 was also the first Zaurus to support both Secure Digital and Compact Flash memory cards, a feature which would become standard on future models as well.

 Although the MI series sold well in Japan, it was never released in either the USA or Europe, and the Japanese user interface was never translated into any other language.
 The machines released outside Japan were the Linux based SL series, the first of which was the SL-5000D "developer edition".
 This was shortly followed by the SL-5500; both used 'Embedix' - an embedded version of the Linux operating system developed by Lineo - combined with Qtopia, the Qt toolkit-based embedded application environment developed by Trolltech.

 The development of the MI series in Japan was continued for a while, but the MI-E25DC has been officially declared to be the last MI-Series Zaurus.